nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

             this.endTime = convertStringToTime(endTime);
             this.endTimeString = endTime;
         } catch (DateTimeParseException dtpe) {
-            throw new AssertionError("Given start time should be valid for conversion.");
+            throw new AssertionError("Given End time should be valid for conversion.");
         }
     }